 On 14 September each year, we observe National Peacekeepers' Day.
-This is the anniversary of the day in 1947 when Australia deployed its first peacekeeping mission to the Netherlands East Indies (present-day Indonesia).
+It's the anniversary of the day Australia became the world's first peacekeepers to deploy into the field, in the Netherlands East Indies (now Indonesia) in 1947.

 Since 1947, tens of thousands of Australians have served as members of a peacekeeping force and 16 have lost their lives.
 This day is a time for us to recognise and remember their service and sacrifice.